 While the choice of rye whiskey is up to your personal preference (and the availability of specific ryes), there’s not much flexibility with the recipe, given the specificity of the vermouth and amaro and the way they define the drink.
 This can make the cocktail difficult to assemble if you’re not living in California or New York, the two states where the vermouths are most readily available.
 (Though they have made it to a few other markets.)
 Those who really want to try this cocktail from a famed bartender, or even just try Lo-Fi’s vermouths on their own or in other cocktails, the bottles are available online at a variety of stores.

-Add the amaro, sweet vermouth and rye whiskey to a rocks glass over a large ice cube and stir to combine.
+Add the rye whiskey, gentian amaro and sweet vermouth to a rocks glass over a large ice cube and stir to combine.

 Garnish with a lemon twist.